Rishab87/Portfolio-Website/src/content/blog/04-gsoc-week5-week6/index.md

 - [2D & 3D Heatmaps](https://github.com/Rishab87/PyBaMM/pull/3): I also started working on adding 2D & 3D heatmap in PyBaMM, its almost done too. (currently it's on my own fork as 3D thermal PR is still being actively reviewed).

 - Challenges: I was facing few challenges with BCs in thermal model & also I was getting weird values in the heatmap of 3D pouch cell.
-My mentor helped me deubg it, the problem was pretty simple, source terms in the model needed to be explicitly wrapped in `pybamm.source` so they get multiplied by the mass matrix.
+My mentor helped me debug it, the problem was pretty simple, source terms in the model needed to be explicitly wrapped in `pybamm.source` so they get multiplied by the mass matrix.

 In week 5 & 6, I planned to just get started with 3D thermal model & the whole project is about to get over.
 So pretty much on track again.